-Having the right pillow is critical for not only a good night’s rest—but to also maintain healthy spine alignment, reduce head and neck aches, and relieve pressure throughout your body.
+Having the right pillow is critical for not only a good night’s rest, but to also maintain healthy spine alignment, reduce head and neck aches, and relieve pressure throughout your body.
 However, many pillows can run your wallet dry.
-Is it possible to get a good quality pillow without a large price tag attached to it?
+Is it possible to get a good-quality pillow without a large price tag attached to it?

 The answer is yes, absolutely.
-I’ve been sleeping on pillows for awhile, and they’ve ranged from 20 bucks to nearly $200 and everything in between.
-While more expensive often equates to a really nice product, there are budget-friendly pillow options that also get the job done when it comes to serving your body well.
+Pillows can range from $20 to nearly $200, and while more expensive often equates to a really nice product, some of the budget-friendly pillow options can also get the job done.

-Below are my six picks for the most affordable pillows that still provide solid support.
-Note: Not all of these pillows will be cheap.
-Rather, these are the best deals considering the quality of the pillow: the materials used and the design implemented to ensure it’s doing the job.
+Below are my five picks for the most affordable pillows that still provide solid support.
+Note: Not all of these options will be cheap.
+Rather, these are the best deals considering the quality of the pillow: the materials used and the design implemented to ensure it’s serving your body well.

 Why These Top Picks?

 I wanted to provide a variety of pillows that were good deals and could also accommodate all different types of sleepers.
 From memory foam to down alternative, water, and gel-fiber fillings, hopefully there’s a pillow and price range for everyone out there.